-- A. Pursuant to Section 73-25-23, Mississippi Code, a limited institutional license is available only to graduates of foreign Board-approved international medical schools who are employed or are being considered for employment to practice medicine in one or more Mississippi state-supported institutions located in the same county. - B. It is understood that gGraduates of foreign international medical schools holding a limited institutional license, and who are employed by and enrolled in an approved ACGME or AOA postgraduate training program at the University of Mississippi Medical Center in a state-supported institution, shall be authorized to participate only in such approved any postgraduate educational program at the University of Mississippi Medical Center, or any of its affiliated training program sites. - C. An application for limited institutional licensure may be accepted by the Board only upon the written request of the state-supported institution which has employed or is considering employing a graduate of a foreign an international medical school to practice medicine. - D. A limited institutional license may be issued for a period of one (1) year for practice in a particular institution after a review and favorable recommendations by a majority of the following: - 1.
+- A. Pursuant to Section 73-25-23, Mississippi Code, a limited institutional license is available only to graduates of Board-approved international medical schools who are employed or are being considered for employment to practice medicine in one or more Mississippi state-supported institutions located in the same county. - B. Graduates of international medical schools holding a limited institutional license, and who are employed by and enrolled in an approved ACGME or AOA postgraduate training program in a state-supported institution, shall be authorized to participate only in such approved postgraduate educational program or affiliated training program sites. - C. An application for limited institutional licensure may be accepted by the Board only upon the written request of the state-supported institution which has employed or is considering employing a graduate of an international medical school to practice medicine. - D. A limited institutional license may be issued for a period of one (1) year for practice in a particular institution after a review and favorable recommendations by a majority of the following: - 1.
 President or Secretary, Board of Trustees of Institution - 2.
 Director of Institution - 3.
 President or Secretary, Local Chartered Medical Society in area in which institution is located - 4.
 Member, Board of Trustees, Mississippi State Medical Association in area in which institution is located - 5.
 Member, Mississippi State Board of Medical Licensure from district in which institution is located - 6.
 Executive Officer, Mississippi State Board of Medical Licensure - E. In addition to the above requirements for a limited institutional license, an applicant shall meet the following requirements: - 1.
 Must be at least twenty-one (21) years of age and of good moral character. - 2.
-Must submit copy of diploma and certification of completion from a reputable medical college or reputable college of osteopathic medicine medical school listed on the substantial equivalence list of the Texas Medical Board.
-If school is not on the substantial equivalence list, then the school must be individually evaluated and approved by the Executive Director subject to approval by the full Board. - 3.
-Must submit certified copy of valid certificate from the ECFMG or its successor.
+Must submit copy of diploma and certification of completion from a medical school listed in the World Director of Medical Schools or its equivalent. - 3.
+Must submit certified copy of valid certificate from the ECFMG or its successor. - 4.
+Must submit an application completed in every detail with recent passport type photograph.

-- 4. Must submit an application completed in every detail with recent passport type photograph. - 5.
-Must submit fee prescribed by the Board. - 6.
-Must appear for a personal interview in the office of the Board, submit for a criminal background check and successfully pass the Jurisprudence Examination as administered by the Board.
+- 5. Must submit fee prescribed by the Board. - 6.
 Submit fingerprints for state and national criminal background checks. - F. Pursuant to Section 73-25-23, Mississippi Code, a limited institutional license must be renewed annually, after such review as the Board considers necessary.
-The limited institutional licenses of graduates of foreign medical schools so licensed and employed by a state institution on and after July 1, 1983, shall be renewable annually based upon the favorable recommendation of the director of the institution by which the licensee is employed.
-A graduate of a foreign an international medical school so licensed may hold such limited institutional license no longer than five (5) years. - G. Since a limited institutional license is issued to a graduate of a foreign medical school for employment to practice medicine in a particular Mississippi state supported institution, or institutions located in the same county, such A limited institutional license shall become void immediately upon termination of employment of the licensee at the institution, or institutions, at which practice is authorized under the license. - H. An annual renewal fee shall be prescribed by the Board.
+A graduate of an international medical school so licensed may hold such limited institutional license no longer than five (5) years. - G. A limited institutional license shall become void immediately upon termination of employment of the licensee at the institution, or institutions, at which practice is authorized under the license. - H. An annual renewal fee shall be prescribed by the Board.